 (I sometimes include affiliate links, which means I might make a small commission off any purchases you make, at no additional cost to you.
 You can read my full disclosure here or at the end of this post.)

 If your kids are older, chore charts are a great way to motivate kids to help keep things clean, so there’s less stress on you to do it all.

-After our youngest was born, it took probably 8 months before I welcomed affection.
+After my youngest was born, it took probably 8 months before I welcomed touch.
 I’m talking about from anyone.
 It was a rough 8 months, but I was so out of sorts, I truly didn’t want to be close to anyone.